OPS-E2E-PPE/VBA-Docs/api/Access.DoCmd.md

 keywords: vbaac10.chm4241
 f1_keywords:
 - vbaac10.chm4241
-ms.prod: access
 api_name:
 - Access.DoCmd
 ms.assetid: 3ce44cca-9979-0a1e-9787-079a52ce528f
 ms.date: 03/06/2019
-localization_priority: Priority
+ms.localizationpriority: high
 ---

 # DoCmd object (Access)

-You can use the methods of the **DoCmd** object to run Microsoft Office Access actions from Visual Basic.
+Use the methods of the **DoCmd** object to run Microsoft Office Access actions from Visual Basic.
 An action performs tasks such as closing windows, opening forms, and setting the value of controls.

 ## Remarks